jwstegemann/fritz2-docs/Store.md

 ---
 layout: default
 title: Store
-nav_order: 4
+nav_order: 5
 has_children: true
 ---
 # Store

 In fritz2 you will use one or more `Store`s to handle you app's state.
 It heavily depends on Kotlin's `Flow`.
-If you are not familiar with this concept, please read a little about [[Flows]] first.
+If you are not familiar with this concept, please read a little about [Flows](Flow.html) first.

 Let's assume, the state of your app is a simple `String`.
 Creating a `Store` to manage that state is quite easy: